isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BSMA.md

 <tr>
 <td rowspan="1" colspan="1">
 <p>Settlement of a dispute with respect to exercise of a duty imposed by
-BMSMA or the by-laws of the property</p>
+BSMA or the by-laws of the property</p>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>